It has been one year since the death of a Brookline girl who friends say could light up a room with her smile.

 Kunco was reported missing on Jan.
 11, 2012 when she failed to meet a friend in Castle Shannon to go tanning.
 Her body was found one day later, in a heavily wooded area near Westland in Mt.
 Pleasant Township.
 She was 21.

-Her estranged ex-boyfriend, Jordan Clemons, 23, of Canonsburg, turned himself in to police after her death.
-He was charged with criminal homicide, aggravated assault, abuse of a corpse, tampering with evidence, access device fraud and other offenses.
+Her estranged ex-boyfriend, Jordan Clemons, was charged with criminal homicide, aggravated assault, abuse of a corpse, tampering with evidence, access device fraud and other offenses.

 Several of Kunco’s family members were wearing “Karissa’s Army” T-shirts at Saturday’s vigil.
 Another of her aunts, Donna DiPippa, said the family has started Karissa’s Army to raise awareness about domestic violence.